neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 (password-protection)=
-# Password protecting your connection credentials
+# Encrypting your connection credentials

-Datashuttle uses [RClone](https://rclone.org/) for all data transfers by default.
+Datashuttle uses [RClone](https://rclone.org/) for all data transfers.
-RClone stores connection credentials (such as SSH keys or API tokens) in a local configuration file that, by default, is not encrypted.
+RClone stores connection credentials in a local configuration file that, by default, is not encrypted.

 This file can include:

-- SSH connections: your private SSH key
+- **SSH:** your private SSH key
-- Google Drive connections: your OAuth access token and client secret
+- **Google Drive:** your OAuth access token and client secret
-- Amazon S3 connections: your AWS Access Key ID and Secret Access Key
+- **Amazon S3:** your AWS Access Key ID and Secret Access Key

-By default, these are stored in your  home directory which should be secure.
+These are stored in your home directory, which is expected to be secure.
 However, for an additional layer of security, it is possible to encrypt the Rclone config file using the system credential manager of your operating system.
 This file will then be unreadable for anyone who does not have access to your machine user account.
 Note that anyone with access to the machine user account will be able to decrypt the Rclone file.

-Despite this layer of security, it is not recommended to use datashuttle for remote connectivity on a machine to which you do not have secure access, even with user account encryption of the RClone config.

 For details on setting up encryption, see the section below.
 On Windows, you will need to be running in PowerShell, and on Linux you will need `pass` package installed.